-"Which Chromebook has the best battery life?" is a question I often get as Chrome OS systems explode with popularity.
-Well, you're in luck because I have the answer.
+"Which Chromebook has the best battery life?" is a question I often get as a frequent reviewer of Chromebooks.
+Well, you're in luck because I have all the answers.
 Laptop Mag tests and reviews countless Chromebooks each year, and of course, we test their battery endurance and record our findings.

 I totally understand the Chromebook appeal.
-They have a clean, minimalist interface, are less susceptible to malware, are typically budget-friendly and are perfect for users who are interwoven into the Google ecosystem.
-Most importantly, Chromebooks usually have excellent battery life.
+They have a clean, minimalist interface, less susceptible to malware, typically budget-friendly, and perfect for users who are interwoven into the Google ecosystem.
+Most importantly, Chromebooks usually have decent battery life.

 We’ve tested a cornucopia of Chromebooks and have the scoop on which Chrome OS devices lasted the longest.
 We’ll also make sure the Chromebooks on this list offer the total package.
 After all, what good is a long-lasting Chromebook if it operates like an old, dilapidated clunker, right?